Password Managers

 Policy

-The use of a password manager is strongly encouraged.
+The use of a password manager is required.

 Scope